Digging Bidadari’s Past: From Palace to First Muslim State Cemetery

 Bidadari Estate: Istana of Cecilia Catherina Lange, Wife of Sultan Abu Bakar

-Sultan Abu Bakar of Johor acquired the two estates (Bidadari and Tyersall) from Napier and Simons respectively.
-Several newspaper reports from this period reveal that the Sultan was a personal friend of both Simons and Napier and hence, purchasing the estates was not out of the question.
-Tyersall became the palace of Sultana Fatimah and was Sultan Abu Bakar’s official residence in Singapore, when he became Sultan of Johor in 1885.
+Sultan Abu Bakar of Johor acquired the two estates of Bidadari and Tyersall from Napier and Simons respectively.
+Several newspaper reports from this period reveal that the sultan was a personal friend of both Simons and Napier; hence purchasing the estates was not out of the question.
+Tyersall became the palace of Sultana Fatimah, and was Sultan Abu Bakar’s official residence in Singapore when he became Sultan of Johor in 1885.

-Bidadari was the home of the Sultan’s second consort Cecilia Catherina Lange (1848–1939), a half-Danish, half-Chinese woman who was the daughter of Mad Johansen Lange, a well-known Danish merchant in Bali.
+Bidadari was the home of the Sultan’s second consort Cecilia Catherina Lange (1848–1939), a half-Danish, half-Chinese woman who was the daughter of Mads Johansen Lange, a well-known Danish merchant in Bali.
 Her mother, Teh Sang Nio, was one of two wives Lange had during his 17 years in Bali.
-Teh survived Lange and inherited a comfortable home in Banuwangi, Java.15
+Teh survived Lange and inherited a comfortable home in Banyuwangi, Java.14

-Cecilia remained abroad after her father’s death.
-She returned to Bali in 1859 to visit his grave.
+Cecilia remained abroad after her father’s death, and returned to Bali in 1859 to visit his grave.
 She lived with a family friend for a time in India, England, France and then back East.
 When she returned to Singapore, she attended school in a convent and met Abu Bakar.
 Upon her conversion to Islam and marriage to Abu Bakar, she was known by the title and Muslim name Enche’ Besar Zubaidah binte Abdullah.
-She was only 20 years at that time.
-She bore him two children: a daughter, Mariam, who later became the first wife of the Sultan of Pahang and a son, Ibrahim, who succeeded his father upon his death in 1895 and ruled Johor as Sultan Ibrahim.16 It was established that Mariam and Ibrahim were born in the Bidadari estate in 1871 and 1873 respectively.
+She was 20 years at the time.
+She bore him two children: a daughter, Mariam, who later became the first wife of the Sultan of Pahang, and a son, Ibrahim, who succeeded his father upon his death in 1895 and ruled Johor as Sultan Ibrahim.15 It was established that Mariam and Ibrahim were born in the Bidadari estate in 1871 and 1873 respectively.

 When Sultan Abu Bakar’s title changed in 1885 from Maharaja of Johor to Sultan of Johor, Zubaidah left Singapore to stay in Johor and never left.
 She lived in a palace in Johor until 1930 and hardly appeared in public.
-Mad Lange’s Danish biographer described her as an “animated little lady, with white hair, blue eyes and aristocratic feature”.17 Cecilia was the “bidadari” (from Persian word widadari or beautiful nymph) who resided in the estate for a while.
+Mads Lange’s Danish biographer described her as an “animated little lady, with white hair, blue eyes and aristocratic features”.16 Cecilia was the “bidadari” (from Persian word widadari, or beautiful nymph) who resided in the estate for a while.
 The estate was then left vacant for some time.
-When the Municipal Commission wished to acquire the land for a Christian cemetery in 1902, no one would have imagined that it would also be the first state Muslim cemetery as well as the first multi-religious state cemetery in Singapore.
+When the Municipal Commission wanted to acquire the land for a Christian cemetery in 1902, no one would have imagined that it would also be the first Muslim state cemetery and the first multireligious state cemetery in Singapore.

 It remains a mystery how Bidadari obtained its name.
-The name was already in existence before Sultan Abu Bakar and his wife took up residence in the estate.
+The name had already been in existence before Sultan Abu Bakar and his wife took up residence in the estate.
 Newspapers reported that there was a pool in Bidadari visited by beautiful nymphs.
-The pool was said to be in existence but was closed down as part of a measure to reduce mosquito breeding.
-Oral accounts mention a hill on the estate on which the palace of the Sultan of Johor stood.
-This was where the Upper Serangoon Technical School was once located.18 However, images of the Bidadari palace are rare compared to Sultan Abu Bakar’s other residences in Singapore such as the Tyersall or Woodneuk palaces.
+The pool was said to exist but closed down as part of measures to reduce mosquito breeding.
+Oral accounts mention a hill in the estate on which the palace of the Sultan of Johor stood.
+This was where the Upper Serangoon Technical School used to be.17 However, images of the Bidadari palace are rare compared to Sultan Abu Bakar’s other residences in Singapore such as the Tyersall or Woodneuk palaces.

-The Story of Bidadari Muslim Cemetery 1910 to 1973: The First and Oldest Muslim State Cemetery
+The Story of Bidadari Muslim Cemetery, 1910–1973: The First and Oldest Muslim State Cemetery

-The creation of a multi-religious cemetery plot that began with Bidadari cemetery was incidental.
-In the beginning, due to a lack of space at the Bukit Timah cemetery for Christian burials, the Municipal Commissioners intended to acquire “the Bidadari estate” to address the problem of burial plot shortages at the Bukit Timah cemetery and the poor drainage there.
+The creation of a multireligious cemetery plot that began with Bidadari cemetery was incidental.
+In the beginning, due to a lack of space at the Bukit Timah cemetery for Christian burials, the Municipal Commissioners intended to acquire “the Bidadari estate” to address this problem as well as the poor drainage there.

 While enquiries were made regarding the purchase of the Bidadari estate, investigations were also carried out to ascertain if the land was suitable for the construction of a new Christian cemetery.

-It was decided, therefore, to abandon the present cemetery and to provide a more suitable site.
-The sanction of the Governor in Council was obtained to the acquisition of the land for this purpose.
-Provision to the extent of $80,000 was accordingly made in the 1902 loan of $400,000.
-Several sites …[Bukit Timah Road, Thomson Road and Serangoon Road]…were inspected.
-The Commissioners decided that Bidadari Estate on the Serangoon Road was the most suitable, the soil there being porous and sandy and in every way adapted for the purposes of burial.
-A survey was made of the land.19
+It was therefore decided to abandon the present cemetery and to provide a more suitable site.
+The sanction of the Governor in Council was obtained for the acquisition of the land for this purpose.
+A provision of $80,000 was accordingly made in the 1902 loan of $400,000.
+Several sites were inspected, including Bukit Timah Road, Thomson Road and Serangoon Road.
+The Commissioners decided that the Bidadari estate on Serangoon Road was the most suitable for the purposes of burial as the soil there was porous and sandy.
+A survey was then made of the land.18

-The earliest declaration for the acquisition of land at Bidadari was published in the Government Gazette under the Land Acquisition Ordinance in September 1902.20 At that time, Dato’ Mentri of Johor did not reply to a request by the Municipal Commissioners to survey the property for acquiring it as a site for a cemetery.
+The earliest declaration for the acquisition of land at Bidadari was published in the Government Gazette under the Land Acquisition Ordinance in September 1902.19 At the time, Dato’ Mentri of Johor did not reply to a request by the Municipal Commissioners to survey the property for acquiring it as a site for a cemetery.

-The commissioners were firm about their plans to reserve the burial grounds at Bidadari for the Christian community only until Dato’ Mentri made it a prerequisite for the Commissioners to also acquire the land for the purpose of a public Muslim burial ground as part of the offer in 1905.22
+The commissioners had been firm about their plans to reserve the burial grounds at Bidadari for the Christian community until Dato’ Mentri made it a prerequisite for the commissioners to also acquire the land for the purpose of a public Muslim burial ground as part of the offer in 1905.20

-Eventually, the 45-acre land was acquired at the price of $2,500 per acre, on condition that the Commissioners made a road from MacPherson Road to the side of the cemetery.
-Payment for the Bidadari estate amounted to $112,500, which was paid in two installments of $80,000 and $32,500.24
+Eventually, the 45-acre land was acquired at the price of $2,500 per acre, on condition that the commissioners made a road from MacPherson Road to the side of the cemetery.
+Payment for the Bidadari estate amounted to $112,500, which was paid in two installments of $80,000 and $32,500.21

 Work on the Christian section of Bidadari cemetery began first.
-Within less than a year, the plans for the layout of the Christian cemetery were prepared and arrangements were made for filling up the low lying portions and for forming and metalling the roads.25
+Within a year, plans for the layout of the Christian cemetery were prepared and arrangements were made for filling up the low-lying portions and for forming and metalling the roads.22

-With the opening of the Bidadari Christian cemetery, the gazette as well as newspaper reports officially announced the closure of the Bukit Timah Road Christian Cemetery on the 31 December 1909.26 In effect, the Catholic portion of Bidadari Cemetery was opened, except in cases where the interments in reserved plots of which leases were granted.
+With the opening of the Bidadari Christian cemetery, the gazette and newspaper reports officially announced the closure of the Bukit Timah Road Christian Cemetery on 31 December 1909.23 In effect, the Catholic portion of Bidadari Cemetery was opened, except in cases where the interments were in reserved plots where leases were granted.
 The grounds had already been consecrated in January 1908.
-The benediction ceremony of the opening of the Roman Catholic section of Bidadari section was announced in January 1910.27
+The benediction ceremony of the opening of the Roman Catholic section of Bidadari section was announced in January 1910.24

-At that time, Bidadari was the name of the Christian cemetery.
+At the time, Bidadari was the name of the Christian cemetery.
 The Municipal Commissioners would often use the terms “Mohamedan burial ground” at Upper Serangoon to refer to the Muslim section of Bidadari in government reports.
-It is not clear when Bidadari was became synonymous with the Muslim cemetery and other religious plots later.
+It is not clear when Bidadari became synonymous with the Muslim cemetery and other religious plots.

 The Municipal Commissioners agreed that work on the Muslim cemetery would not begin until the completion of the Christian cemetery.
-Financial reasons were cited for this.28 Years after, the plan for the Bidadari mosque in the Muslim cemetery was approved in 1909.29 Quarters for the registrar and his coolies, as well as a mortuary, were erected.30
+Financial reasons were cited for this.25 Years after, the plan for the Bidadari mosque in the Muslim cemetery was approved in 1909.26 Quarters for the registrar and his coolies, as well as a mortuary, were erected.27

 Opening of Bidadari Muslim Cemetery

-The Muslim cemetery was later opened on 14 February 1910.
-This brief announcement was made in a tongue-in-cheek manner, “the new Mohammedan cemetery at Bidadari, was opened on St. Valentine’s Day, but yet has no tenants”.31 This lack of response from the Muslim community is puzzling considering that the Muslims were actively petitioning for a cemetery plot in the earlier years.
+The Muslim cemetery was opened on 14 February 1910.
+This brief announcement was made in a tongue-in-cheek manner: “the new Mohammedan cemetery at Bidadari, was opened on St. Valentine’s Day, but yet has no tenants”.28 The lack of response from the Muslim community is puzzling, considering that the Muslims had been actively petitioning for a cemetery plot.

 The number of Muslim burials recorded during this time was limited in contrast to the utilisation rate of the Christian cemetery.
 No reasons were given in the government reports for this lack of numbers.
-In the later part of 1910, months after the opening of the Christian and Muslim cemeteries, there were 71 burials in the Christian cemetery and one at Muslim cemetery.32 Six months after, there were 50 burials in the Christian cemetery and seven in the Muslim cemetery.33
+In the later part of 1910, months after the opening of the Christian and Muslim cemeteries, there were 71 burials in the Christian cemetery and one at the Muslim cemetery.29 Six months after, there were 50 burials in the Christian cemetery and seven in the Muslim cemetery.30

-Almost 15 years afterwards in 1925, the Christian cemetery that was made up of four divisions – such as the Protestant division, French Roman Catholic division, Portuguese Roman Catholic division and Pauper Division– had recorded 15,109 burials since its opening.
-The Muslim section recorded 3,169 burials.34
+Almost 15 years later, in 1925, the Christian cemetery that was made up of four divisions – Protestant, French Roman Catholic, Portuguese Roman Catholic and Pauper – recorded 15,109 burials since its opening.
+The Muslim section, on the other hand, recorded 3,169 burials.31

-There may be many reasons for this gap in numbers between Christian and Muslim burials.
+There may be many reasons for this gap in numbers.
 One, Muslims could have had many alternative cemetery plots unlike the Christians.
-Two, the plot probably served the Muslim population in the surrounding area instead of island-wide because of its inaccessibility.
-There were tales of tigers roaming around the jungle, beyond the confined areas of the Municipality.
+Two, the plot probably served the Muslim population in the surrounding area instead of islandwide because of its inaccessibility.
+There were tales of tigers roaming the jungle, beyond the confined areas of the municipality.
 Three, perhaps news of the new cemetery plot took time to spread to the outlying areas.
 In addition, the Malay and Muslim folks were probably unaware that they could also apply for subsidies for the plots.

-A fee of $2 was normally charged for adult interment and half of that for a child under 10 years of age.35 For those in the service of the British such as civil servants of the colonial government or the municipality, the interment was $1.
-In cases where the relatives were certified by the chief police officer or by the president of Municipal Commissioners as “too poor to pay the fees, the fee may be reduced or remitted”.36
+A fee of $2 was charged for adult interment and half of that for a child under 10 years of age.32 For those in the service of the British such as civil servants of the colonial government or the municipality, the interment fee was $1.
+In cases where the relatives were certified by the chief police officer or by the president of Municipal Commissioners as “too poor to pay the fees, the fee may be reduced or remitted”.33

-Eventually, when the exhumation exercise commenced in 1995, the Muslim section of Bidadari consisted of 78,800 burials which was more than the estimated 54,000 in the Christian section.37
+Eventually, when the exhumation exercise commenced in 1995, the Muslim section of Bidadari consisted of 78,800 burials, more than the estimated 54,000 in the Christian section.34

 The Chinese Question

-Apparently, the Muslims were not the only group who applied for cemetery sites in the Municipal areas in 1904; the Municipal also reported that they received applications from the Chinese as well.38 However, applications from the Chinese at that time were rejected on the grounds that Chinese burial customs were incompatible with the ambience of the consecrated Christian site; even though land could be secured at Bidadari for a Chinese cemetery plot.39 The Chinese community had been facing obstacles in acquiring land within and beyond the municipal limits for private interment for the first two decades of the 20th century.
+Apparently, the Muslims were not the only group who applied for cemetery sites in the municipal areas in 1904; there were applications from the Chinese as well.35 However, applications from the Chinese at the time were rejected on the grounds that Chinese burial customs were incompatible with the ambience of the consecrated Christian site, even though land could be secured at Bidadari for a Chinese cemetery plot.36 The Chinese community had been facing obstacles in acquiring land within and beyond the municipal limits for private interment for the first two decades of the 20th century.

 Some years later, the acquisition of the 213-acre site at Bukit Brown, already part of an existing burial ground that belonged to the Seh Ong kongsi (clan association), was possible.
-This was so because the kongsi resented to the acquisition of their land under the Lands Acquisition Ordinance, and hence was able to acquire the Bukit Brown site.
-The Bukit Brown site was under municipal control at the end of 1919.
-Bukit Brown Cemetery opened for internment on 1 January 1922.
+This was because the kongsi resented to the acquisition of their land under the Land Acquisition Ordinance, and hence was able to acquire the Bukit Brown site.
+The Bukit Brown site came under municipal control at the end of 1919, and Bukit Brown Cemetery opened for internment on 1 January 1922.

 Bidadari Exhumation Exercise

-As one of the oldest cemeteries in Singapore, Bidadari had 147,000 graves within its Muslim, Christian and Hindu burial grounds, of which about half the numbers belonged to the Muslims.40 Tan wrote that no detailed study of the Muslim section has been done and it is no wonder since the individual tombs were badly weathered.41 The grounds were closed in 1972.
+As one of the oldest cemeteries in Singapore, Bidadari had 147,000 graves within its Muslim, Christian and Hindu burial grounds, about half of which belonged to the Muslims.37 Kevin Y.L.
+Tan wrote that no detailed study of the Muslim section has been done and it is no wonder since the individual tombs were badly weathered.38 The grounds were closed in 1972.
 It was in 1996 that the government announced that the area was earmarked for redevelopment.

 This sparked great public debate over the loss of Bidadari’s rich history, which resulted in the Bidadari Memorial Garden.
 It was set up by the National Heritage Board to remind present and future generations of Singapore of its history.
-No remains were re-interred in the memorial garden with objects and structures moved to the new site.
-Some of the more prominent members of the Muslim community were Ahmad Ibrahim (former Minister for Health), Captain Noor Mohamed Hashim Mohamed Dali (Singapore’s first Malay/ Muslim commissioned military officer and unofficial member Malay member of Straits Settlements Legislative Council), Che Zahara Noor Mohamed (founder of the Malay Women’s Welfare Association) and Abdul Rahim Kajai (father of Malay journalism).42
+No remains were reinterred in the memorial garden, with objects and structures moved to the new site.
+Some of the more prominent members of the Muslim community interred there were Ahmad Ibrahim (former Minister for Health), Captain Noor Mohamed Hashim Mohamed Dali (Singapore’s first Malay/ Muslim commissioned military officer and unofficial member of the Straits Settlements Legislative Council), Che Zahara Noor Mohamed (founder of the Malay Women’s Welfare Association) and Abdul Rahim Kajai (a pioneer of Malay journalism).39

-Perhaps it was timely that the exhumation exercise happened because of the lack of efficient use for Muslim burials.
-Ahmad Ibrahim acknowledged this when he, together with representatives from other communities, thought of the burial question in their report to the Governor.
-The recommendation of the report was prescient in its recommendation for cremation for cultures that allow it.
+Perhaps the exhumation exercise was timely, considering the inefficient use for Muslim burials.
+Ahmad Ibrahim acknowledged this when he, together with representatives from other communities, thought of the burial question in their report to the governor.
+The report was prescient in its recommendation for cremation for cultures that allowed it.
 However, for the Malay community, this was not the case.
 Hence, the Modular Burial System (MBS) was introduced to the Muslim community decades later.
-Through MBS, land optimisation of the cemetery land in Choa Chu Kang could last until 2130.43
+Through the MBS, land optimisation of the cemetery land in Choa Chu Kang could last until 2130.40

 Acknowledgements

-The writer would like to thank the following persons and institutions in no particular order: Azizah Sidek, Dr Kevin Tan, Julie from Antiques of the Orient, Goh Si Guim, Dato’ Rahim Ramli, Dr Frances Hutchinson, Dr Ooi Kee Beng, Dr Saroja Dorairajoo, the National Archives of Singapore (NAS) and the National Archives of Malaysia (Johor Branch).
+The writer would like to thank the following individuals and institutions (in no particular order): Azizah Sidek, Dr Kevin Tan, Julie from Antiques of the Orient, Goh Si Guim, Dato’ Rahim Ramli, Dr Frances Hutchinson, Dr Ooi Kee Beng, Dr Saroja Dorairajoo, the National Archives of Singapore and the National Archives of Malaysia (Johor Branch).

 REFERENCES